KirklandLab/CutandTag_Alignment_QC/README.md

 Scaling reference = 7,916
 ```

-The target-scaled BigWig scale factors are:
+The target scaled BigWig scale factors are:

 ```text
 Sample A: 7,916 / 7,916 = 1.000